roxwize/roxwize.xyz/README.md

 Two mirrors of this repository exist on [GitHub](https://github.com/thekifake/roxwize.xyz) and [Sourcehut](https://git.sr.ht/~roxwize/roxwize.xyz).

-If you want to suggest a change or anything else you can do so on the [development mailing list](https://lists.sr.ht/~roxwize/roxwize.xyz-devel) or by [starting a pull request on GitHub](https://github.com/thekifake/roxwize.xyz/pulls).
-Announcements are occasionally sent to [roxwize.xyz-announce](https://lists.sr.ht/~roxwize/roxwize.xyz-announce).
+If you want to suggest a change, give feedback, or anything else, you can do so on the [mailing list](https://lists.sr.ht/~roxwize/roxwize.xyz-discuss) or by [starting a pull request on GitHub](https://github.com/thekifake/roxwize.xyz/pulls).